eatnumber1/macspoof/README.md

 the `-a` flag.
 If you do not specify the `-a` flag, the application named "default" will be used.

-Each application's value must be an array of integers whose values range from -1 to 255 (hex or decimal is accepted).
+Each application's value must either be an array of integers or a group of arrays of integers whose values range from -1 to 255 (hex or decimal is accepted).
 The values declared in the array will override the returned MAC address.
 The array does not have to cover all six of the octets in a mac address.
 You can also explicitly ignore an octet by using the value -1.
+If you use a group, the group's elements should be named by the interface names you want to override.
+An interface name of `default_interface` will be used when an interface name is not found in the group.

 By default, the application will look for a config file in `~/.macspoofrc` and `/etc/macspoof.conf`.
 You can override this behavior with the `-c` option.